MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/config-lock.md

 |[SmartScreen/EnableSmartScreenInShell](policy-csp-smartscreen.md) |
 |[SmartScreen/PreventOverrideForFilesInShell](policy-csp-smartscreen.md) |

-- If so, prevent the following Secured-Core PC features from being disabled without IT Admin permission:
-    - Memory Access Protection (kDMA)
-    - Memory Integrity (HVCI)
-    - System Guard
-        - DRTM
-        - SMM

 :::image type="content" source="images/flow_configlock.png" alt-text="config lock flow.":::

 IT Admin scenario:

-1. IT Admin use MDM to enable Config Lock
+1. IT Admins use MDM to enable Config Lock
-1. IT Admin use MDM service to set policies
+1. IT Admins use MDM service to set policies
 1. Policies are targeted to user/device
 1. Policies come down to device and get set
 1. Configurations are locked